Jobs for ex teachers – what could you do?

 Udemy is packed with life coaching courses, helping you to learn your trade, without leaving the house.
 These courses all get top ratings from previous students.
 Click the picture below to see what is available.

 If you are considering an alternative career, then a good place to start might be by looking at available franchises.
 There are so many that would suit teachers and ex-teachers!
 You could even combine some of them with a part-time teaching career.
 This would give you the chance to develop your business, while having the security of a teaching income.

 Share your knowledge with the world by getting your thoughts down on paper.
 From writing children’s’ books, to creating fantastic resources for learning or sharing your expertise out with teaching, this is something that is a possibility for many teachers.
 Be inspired by Lindsay Littleson who writes children’s books, and offers free workshops in schools in her local area.

 I knew that I needed to get out of full-time teaching, before it killed me, but I didn’t really know what I wanted to do!
 I found this book called Screw Work, Let’s Play, by John Williams, which enthused me about the possibilities of a life alongside teaching.
 At that point John also offered a 30-day challenge, which I completed and built my first website, because of it.
 Believing that I didn’t need to be “stuck”in a job that I was unhappy in, became a reality when I read this book.

 If you are thinking about a career change from teaching, then I hope that this post has inspired you.

 From research that I have done, I know that many teachers feel stuck in teaching, because their financial situation is holding them back.

-If this is you, then why not download my Finance for Freedom freebie, which will help you to identify how you could make changes to your money situation, to allow you to be happier, healthier and wealthier.
+If this is you, then why not join my free Motivated Money Mindset programme, which will help you to identify how you could make changes to your money situation, to allow you to be happier, healthier and wealthier.